latenitefilms/BRAWToolbox/how-to-use.md

 # How To Use

+This page explains how to use BRAW Toolbox in it's traditional/legacy way.

+In **BRAW Toolbox v3.0.0** we introduced a **Media Extension** which allows you to import Blackmagic RAW natively into Final Cut Pro.

+You can read more on the [Media Extension page](/media-extension).

+---

+## Legacy Workflow

 Once [installed](/installation) you can access BRAW Toolbox from the Workflow Extension button in Final Cut Pro:

 ![](static/install-10.png)